KDE/documentation-docs-kdenlive-org/user_interface/timeline.rst

      + Mute the track |kdenlive-hide-audio| (audio tracks only)
      + Hide video |kdenlive-hide-video| from this track; and,
      + Enable/Disable track effects |tools-wizard| allows you to enable or disable the effects applied to the track.

+   :5: Toggles zooming audio waveforms from 1 (default) 2, 4, 8.
+It affects all displayed waveforms an all audio tracks.

 .. rst-class:: clear-both